Schlagonia/yearn-devdocs/docs/developers/v3/strategy_development.md

     strategy = management.deploy(project.Strategy, asset, name)
     strategy =  project.IStrategyInterface.at(strategy.address)

-Due to the permissionless nature of the tokenized Strategies, all tests are written without integration with any meta vault funding it.
+Due to the permissionless nature of the Tokenized Strategies, all tests are written without integration with any allocator vault funding it.
 While those tests can be added, all V3 vaults utilize the ERC-4626 standard for deposit/withdraw and accounting, so they can be plugged in easily to any number of different vaults with the same `asset.`

 ## Deployment